SKaurGithub/data_402_python/README.md

     - We use square brackets for this `[]`
     - The first character starts with the index `0`
     - The first index is the starting index, which is included
-    - The last index is the ending index, which is excluded
+    - The last index is the ending index, which is excluded<br>
       ![index example](img_7.png) ![output - index](img_8.png)
     - As we can see, we were able to slice the string by indexing `[0:5]` which returned `Hello`
+  - Strings are immutable, which means you can not change them.
+In order to store the changed string, you will need to store it in another variable
   - Built-In Function: `len()`
     - The len() function returns the length of a string